 YouTube: The Futur & The Futur Academy

-Unfortunately, there isn’t a lot of high quality, free design education available online.
-So, it’s no wonder YouTube is such a popular educational resource.
+The Futur provides the highest quality free courses to learn graphic design on YouTube that I’ve seen to date.
 Channels like The Futur and The Futur Academy offer a ton of high quality educational videos for designers.

 Most of the videos are more intermediate level than beginner, but even new designers will get something from here.
 The topics on The Futur Academy range from typefaces, choosing colours, logo design, and design critiques.
 The best videos I’ve seen on the Academy channel are: